 Schools could be a key lever to increase SAPA.
 However, many are not providing basic facilities or meeting minimum standards.
 Countries are increasingly focusing on SAPA in schools to improve long-term health and social outcomes.
-Fiji, Zambia, Mexico, and South Africa are investing in improved physical education policies to support their nations' future.
-The UK's National plan for sport, health, and wellbeing focuses on fun and inclusive activities through school sports and extra-curricular activities to promote positive SAPA attitudes through to adulthood.
-India could build on existing efforts to better integrate SAPA into schools.
+Fiji, Zambia, Mexico, and South Africa are investing in improved physical education policies to support their nations' future.2121 The UK's National plan for sport, health, and wellbeing focuses on fun and inclusive activities through school sports and extra-curricular activities to promote positive SAPA attitudes through to adulthood.2222 India could build on existing efforts to better integrate sports and physical activity into schools.